matura1999/git/README.md

 jjj

-from remote i wrote this line
+from remote i wrote this line2